Sjord/Sjord.github.io/_posts/2016-11-04-current-state-of-breach-attack.md

 layout: post
 title: "The current state of the BREACH attack"
 thumbnail: soldiers-240.jpg
-date: 2016-11-04
+date: 2016-11-07
 ---

-In August 2013 the BREACH attack was presented at the Black Hat conference.
-With this attack it was possible to read parts of HTTPS traffic in some cases.
+In August 2013 the BREACH attack was presented at the Black Hat conference in Las Vegas.
+With this attack it is possible in some cases to read parts of HTTPS traffic.
 A serious attack, but to this day there is no good fix for it.
 How come?

 ## Introduction

 BREACH is a [compression side-channel attack](/2016/08/23/compression-side-channel-attacks/) on traffic that is compressed using HTTP gzip compression and encrypted using TLS.
-It requires the attacker to be able to read traffic, perform CSRF requests at will, and the site under attack needs to reflect some input in the same response that contains the secret data the attacker wants to read.
+It requires the attacker to be able to read the size of encrypted traffic and perform CSRF requests at will.
+Furthermore, the site under attack needs to reflect some input in the same response that contains the secret data the attacker wants to read.
 Normally an intercepting attacker could not read the data because it was encrypted, but with BREACH it is possible to read a little part of the page, such as a CSRF token.

 BREACH is a complicated attack, in that it exploits several properties of a connection.
 HTTPS, gzip compression and reflecting user input are all perfectly safe, but combined they pose a security risk.